 The functionality was fairly simple.
-User generated a password protected excel document with some empty fields to be filled by somebody else.
-The document was handled over to another user who filled in the mandatory and optional fields.
-Marked some check boxes and send back.
+User-generated a password protected excel document with some empty fields to be filled by somebody else.
+The document was handed over to another user who filled in the mandatory and optional fields.
+Marked some checkboxes and send back.
 As the final step the document was processed by the program and all fields there were mapped to corresponding properties in the model.

-Technically I wanted a excel checkbox (OLE object) to me mapped as boolean property in my C# class.
-In my opinion this would be natural.
+Technically I wanted an excel checkbox (OLE object) to be mapped as boolean property in my C# class.
+In my opinion, this would be natural.

-I’ve checked several libraries including SpreadsheetLight, EPPlus or Telerik Reporting but none of the allowed me to add check boxes in a easy way (if it was possible at all).
-I didn’t want to use Microsoft.Office.Interop.Excel.dll, because (as far as I know) this would require installing Office on each machine, where my program in installed.
+I've checked several libraries including SpreadsheetLight, EPPlus or Telerik Reporting but none of the allowed me to add checkboxes in an easy way (if it was possible at all).
+I didn't want to use Microsoft.Office.Interop.Excel.dll, because (as far as I know) this would require installing Office on each machine, where my program is installed.

 Finally I checked XlsIO package from Syncfusion.

-The way how document is created in code looks pretty much similar to other libraries.
+The way how a document is created in code looks pretty much similar to other libraries.
 Except checkboxes!
-To generate a checkbox in Excel (so a OLE object) using XlsIO you need to do only the following:
+To generate a checkbox in Excel (so an OLE object) using XlsIO you need to do only the following:

 ICheckBoxShape checkBox = cell.Worksheet.CheckBoxes.AddCheckBox(cell.Row, cell.Column, x, y); checkBox.LinkedCell = checkBoxCellLogicalData;

-All what we do here is declaring a checkbox, putting it in a selected cell and linking it with a cell holding logical value.
+All that we do here is declaring a checkbox, putting it in a selected cell and linking it with a cell holding logical value.
 So now, when in Excel, we will change the checkbox state then the LinkedCell value will be updated.
-We need to remember to hide the LinekdCell 🙂 This can be done via FormulaHidden property on CellStyle
+We need to remember to hide the LinekdCell :) This can be done via FormulaHidden property on CellStyle

 To read the value back from Excel document we need to access the value of LinkedCell

 I was really surprised that only one library allowed making such a simple solution.
-Anyway it is faster to use an existing component instead of spending time on own solution.
+Anyway, it is faster to use an existing component instead of spending time on own solution.comments powered by Disqus